 Hiking through the wilderness of Lapland isn’t just for seasoned pros!
 Here’s our tips on how to prepare and enjoy your walk through the woods, even if you’re a first-timer.

 Sometimes we take it for granted that we have so much wilderness in Lapland.
 It’s so integrated into the everyday life of so many people, and in our culture, that it’s easy to forget that not every country has vast forests, sweeping fell vistas and endless marshes.
 So, we’ve put together a guide for beginners, for those who want to experience true wilderness but might feel overwhelmed at the thought of hiking through the Arctic.

 Lapland is bigger than the country of Portugal.
 No need to tackle the longest hardest trails first.
 You can find trails that require less than an hour of your time, with few steep climbs or tricky terrain.
-Here are a few trails to ease you into the forest life.
+These often start just a few minutes outside downtown.

 Smaller hikes usually don’t require special boots or gear, but you should always check before heading into the wilderness.
 Regardless, it’s always a good idea to wear sturdy shoes or boots, long sleeves and pants, and a hat.
 And it’s never a bad idea to carry along a bottle of water and a snack when hiking, whether you’re a beginner or an old salt.

 Maybe it’s the exertion of climbing fells or the fresh air that carries hints of pine and campfire smoke, but something makes food just taste better when you’re outdoors.
-The Luosto Nature Hiking Trail is 14.5 km (9 miles) long, and it’ll probably take up your whole day.
 So remember to tuck some goodies in your backpack–sandwiches, dried fruits, veggie dogs–and enjoy either of the trails campfire sites.
 Kick back, roast your sausages and enjoy the summer ambiance.
 Campfire sites and day huts are the norm in Lapland, scattered across nature trails and national parks, making it easy to rest and recharge before tackling the next fell or forest path.

 I want to suck your blood!
 Blah!